Facelift Overview: Is a Facelift Right for You?

 At Austin-Weston, The Center for Cosmetic Surgery, we know you have options for selecting a skilled and trusted surgeon for your facelift.
 We hope this and our other blog articles are a beneficial resource for you.
 You can also compare real patient results with those of other plastic surgeons across Northern Virginia and Washington DC and view testimonial videos on our website.
 We believe our results speak for themselves.

 In addition to judging results for yourself, make sure to verify that your surgeon has proper credentials.
-All of the surgeons at Austin-Westin are board-certified by the American Board of Plastic Surgery (ABPS), which is the only plastic surgery board recognized by the American Board of Medical Specialties (ABMS).
+All of the surgeons at Austin-Westin are by the American Board of Plastic Surgery (ABPS), which is the only plastic surgery board recognized by the American Board of Medical Specialties (ABMS).
 Beware of surgeons with certifications that may sound official, but who have no credible board recognition and who make promises beyond what they can realistically deliver.
 Thorough research is essential in the selection of a plastic surgeon and practice you can trust.

 Patients who have facelifts report feeling younger and more confident.
 You can’t stop the aging process, but you can take steps to turn back the clock!